aftersound/thoughts/docs/some-thoughts-on-data-topology.md

 The idea of data topology described here is one step closer to what I have been looking for.
 - it could provide a more complete picture of a running data system
-- it could capture/bring key information together, hence provide easy access
+- it could capture/bring key information together, hence provide easy access to those information for everyday work.

 Next step is probably to work on a PoC.